 - Any forms needed to support corrections

-If you owe money as a result of the correction, you should include a check or money order with your 1040X submission.
-Although you cannot e-file the 1040X, you can pay the balance you owe online, using Direct Pay or the Electronic Federal Tax Payment System (EFTPS).
+If you owe money as a result of the correction, you should include a check or money order with your 1040-X submission.
+You can pay the balance you owe online, using Direct Pay or the Electronic Federal Tax Payment System (EFTPS).
 If you can't pay right now, file the amended return and apply for an IRS Installment Plan.

 It takes about 16 weeks for the IRS to process an amended return.
 You can check its status on the IRS website after three weeks, or by calling the automated toll-free number 866-464-2050.